 Finally, select Window from the drop-down menu

 Here you can specify custom dimensions for your Terminal.
 Again, try different combinations until you find one you like.
 You can also change the default “name” that appears in the Terminal title menu.
 I also like to de-select TTY Name and Active Process Name.

 Feel free to check out the other options from the drop-down menu.
 When you’re ready, click the Use Settings as Defaults so that each time you open Terminal, it has your new custom look and feel.

 There are a lot of commands.
-Far too many to outline here. http://www.ss64.com/bash/ has a huge list.
+Far too many to outline here.
+The zsh Guide/ has all the info you could ask for.
 Something to keep in mind – Terminal is a bit more unforgiving than Finder.
 You can accidentally delete, change, and/or otherwise mess things up pretty quickly (esp. if you’re playing around with the sudo command).
 With that said, once you get used to the Terminal, you’ll wonder how you lived without it.
 An added bonus – once you do get used to using it, you’ll find that ‘learning’ a Linux or Unix based Operating System is much, much easier.